 Some closing remarks

 What I am still struggling with is understanding the nature of the connection(s), although I think that the idea of hybridity is a helpful way forward.
 I am happy to leave this question open-ended for readers to reach their own answers, but I also I very much appreciate input and feedback.
-So, if you’d like to join in, do feel free to join in the comments or send me a message.
+So, if you’d like to join in this discussion, please feel free to add your thoughts to the comments section or send me a message.
 In many ways, such dialogue is much preferable to a finished theory.

 - ^ When thinking of an area of activity that encompasses language teaching and learning, language teacher education and research in all these fields, my preferred term is Language Education.
 However, in this post, I also loosely use the terms “language teaching”, “language learning”, “English Language Teaching (ELT)” and “Teaching English to Speakers of Other Languages (TESOL)” as near-exact synonyms, and interchange between them freely for stylistic variation.